Quick Start with Mitzu

 Your landing page should track events that are ultimately stored in your data warehouse.
 The setup is similar to the one for product analytics.

-Mitzu unifies marketing, product, and revenue analytics in a single platform.
-It means that you can analyze the entire user life cycle in one place.
+Mitzu unifies marketing and product analytics in a single platform.
+This means you can analyze the entire user life cycle in one place.

 The key to this challenge is user ID unification.
-You can learn about this here.
+You can learn more about this here.

 More content on this subject is coming soon.